 Why a video game?

-I would be honored if you would play my game with me.
-If you play it and have something nice to say, please leave some feedback in the form below!
+I would be honored if you would play level 1 of my game with me.
+If you play it and have something nice to say, message me on the contact page!
 If you have mean things to say, write them on a paper and put it in a jar called "MY NEGATIVITY JAR."
-We'll get through 2020 together, friend.
+We'll get through the pandemic together, friend.

 Check out this cool trailer I made!
 I've watched it over 100 times so I can stay inspired and motivated!